kirti-singla123/Glamour-Heaven/README.md

 | `/api/bookings/{id}/accept/` | POST | Accept a booking & send WhatsApp notification |
 | `/api/bookings/{id}/reject/` | POST | Reject a booking & send WhatsApp notification |

+“Other RESTful endpoints (GET single booking, PATCH update booking, DELETE booking) are available via ModelViewSet, but are not used in the current frontend flow.”

 ## 📌 Summary
 This project delivers a **complete salon booking solution**, featuring: